 Introducing credit, savings and bank accounts

-This lesson contains content from a lesson previously titled Money skills lesson three: Next steps in your financial journey.
+This lesson contains content from a lesson previously titled Money skills lesson three: Next steps in your financial journey, you can find out about the updates here.

 The Introducing credit, saving and bank accounts lesson focuses on helping your students understand the key features and terminology around bank accounts, and explore how credit, borrowing and saving work.